 - a.
 Random appointment by using a database with JPTs sorted by date of appointment.
 ADR does not use a "conflict check" program.
 Conflict checks are accomplished by manually comparing JPT's address with attorneys of record on the case being assigned to the JPT - b.
 JPT with the earliest date of appointment gets appointed first.
-A minute entry will be issued by the Clerk of Court and a copy distributed, via e-mail, to counsel and via US mail to self-represented parties.
-When the deadline for conducting the settlement conference is extended, ADR will send you a copy of the minute entry/order extending the deadline and a reappointment minute entry will be issued to direct counsel/parties to contact you to schedule or reschedule the settlement conference. - (1) Rotation varies, depending on the number of pending cases at ADR.
+ADR will generate a Notice of Judge Pro Tempore Appointment and the notice will be automatically efiled in docket and distributed via email to the JPT, counsel and parties (NOTE: Hard copies will not be mailed).
+If counsel or parties only have a mailing address, a printed notice will be sent via US Mail. - c.
+When the deadline for conducting the settlement conference is extended, ADR will send you a copy of the minute entry/order extending the deadline and a revised ADR Notice of Judge Pro Tempore will be issued to direct counsel/parties to contact you to schedule or reschedule the settlement conference. - (1) Rotation varies, depending on the number of pending cases at ADR.
 Rotation is approximately every 45 days, but when pending cases start increasing in volume, appointment is between 30-35 days. - (2) Recusals: We ask that you perform a conflict check immediately upon receipt of your notice of appointment.
 IN THE INTEREST OF TIME, PLEASE NOTIFY ADR IMMEDIATELY BY USING ONE OF THE FOLLOWING METHODS BELOW.
 Please note that delaying notification of your recusal will result in a shorter deadline to conduct the settlement conference.
-When the deadline turns into less than 90 days (minimum deadline to assign/reassign cases to JPTs) ADR must get an extension from the judicial officer assigned to the case. - Notice of Recusal - Letter of Recusal - Recusal E-mail.
+When the deadline turns into less than 90 days (minimum deadline to assign/reassign cases to JPTs) ADR must get an extension from the judicial officer assigned to the case. - Notice of Recusal - Letter of Recusal

+Recusal E-mail.
 Please send to adroffice1@jbazmc.maricopa.gov